 To defraud each other is to arouse sexual desires in the other person with no plan to fulfil that desire righteously.
 Imagine it like this; you just came from a very long journey.
 You have walked for more than 10 km.
 You are tired, hot and thirsty.
 You meet me holding a glass of refrigerated drinking water.
 I approach you with this water and ask you if you are thirsty.
 You say yes.
 I offer you the cool water.
 You raise the glass to your lips and take in the first sip of the refreshing water.
 Before you take another sip, I quickly pull the glass away from your mouth and prevent you from drinking the rest as I shout, “The rest is for later!
 The rest is for later!”
 If I did that, would I have made your thirst easier or worse?
 Of course, I have made it worse.

 Yet that is the same thing many believers do with their sexuality.
 You tease each other’s sexual passion by making out and doing all the touching and then when penetrative sex begins to rear its head, you self-righteously interject “The rest is for marriage!
 The rest is for marriage!”
 And somehow a half-empty glass with several lips sipping bit by bit deceives the believer that they are still pure because they are technically a virgin.
 Yet by offering a sip of water you titillate each other sexually and make the wait until marriage harder.
-By consuming entertainment like Empire you convince yourself you are still a virgin because penetrative sex hasn’t occurred but yet you’re akin to a harlot at heart.
+By consuming carnal entertainment you convince yourself you are still a virgin because penetrative sex hasn’t occurred but yet you’re akin to a harlot at heart.
 God is against this defrauding and titillating.
 Actually, he is more than against it; He personally bears the name of Avenger against the defrauder (1 Thessalonians 4:6 “…That no man go beyond and defraud his brother in any matter: because that the Lord is the avenger of all such, as we also have forewarned you and testified.” –KJV).
 Yes, the LORD goes all Hulk smash against sexual defrauders; marvel at that!